nishantb06/ray_tracing_challenge_golang/README.md

 The Ray Tracer Challenge A Test-Driven Guide to Your First 3D Renderer by Jamis Buck [Ray Tracer challenge](https://www.amazon.com/Ray-Tracer-Challenge-Test-Driven-Renderer/dp/1680502719)

+# Practises I followed
+1. Constructors for anythings will be of the form "<Name>_" for example "Canvas_()"
+2. Writing tests before the actual function
+3.

 # Changelog
 - Completed first chapter
     - includes factory pattern for creation of point and vector